topofocus/active-orient/README.md

 ```ruby
    sample_query.execute_queries
 ```
-The record-array is resetted befor the new query is fired.
+The record-array is resetted before the new query is fired.

-   The REST-API documentation can be found here: https://github.com/orientechnologies/orientdb-docs/wiki/OrientDB-REST
+ The REST-API documentation can be found here: https://github.com/orientechnologies/orientdb-docs/wiki/OrientDB-REST And the ActiveModel-documentation is here: http://www.rubydoc.info/gems/activemodel